Patient experience with information about their condition and treatment | Health Quality Alberta Focus

 About the survey

 AHS conducts a telephone survey with a random sample of patients from 93 hospitals across Alberta.
-The responses collected in the survey are analyzed by AHS, and the results to this question, and several others, are shared with the HQCA.
-The HQCA then posts updated results on this website every quarter (three months).
+The responses collected in the survey are analyzed by AHS, and the results to this question, and several others, are shared with Health Quality Alberta.
+Health Quality Alberta then posts updated results on this website every quarter (three months).
 See our methodology page to learn more about the survey methodology.